pixincreate/Automeet/README.md

 - Fix rare ```ValueError``` when meetings ends at less then 1m 30s to the next scheduled meeting.
 - Static ```Waiting time``` for upcoming session is now made visible.
 - Modified ```Static waiting time``` into ```Dynamic waiting time```.
-- Update chrome driver to 87.0
+- Update chrome driver to 87.0.
+Working in some spaces made **Transparent**.
 #